roopali-s/Trillo/README.md

 # trillo
-This is a study project.
+This is a demo project.
+Developed by Rupali Sharnangat.